denten/denten.github.io/_includes/CV/06-talks.md

   [*Office Supplies: The Material History of Writing*](https://web.archive.org/web/20230307032620/https://sites.google.com/view/japan-studies-at-pitt/office-supplies), at the University of Pittsburgh, February 24th, 2023.
 - "Chat Bots Among Us."
-[Roundatble by invitation to Coding and the New Human Phenotype](https://www.youtube.com/watch?v=LwIvfQBE9bk&t=1408s), at the Helix Center, New York Psychoanalytic Society on October 16, 2022.
+[Roundtable by invitation to Coding and the New Human Phenotype](https://www.youtube.com/watch?v=LwIvfQBE9bk&t=1408s), at the Helix Center, New York Psychoanalytic Society on October 16, 2022.
 - "Algorithmic Imagination and Literary Study."
 Keynote address as part NRF Korea